turp/workshop.intro-to-copilot/README.md

 ### Hands-On Practice

-Use Copilot to:

-#### Create Documentation
-- **Generate a README.md** for your project
-  - Analyze the codebase to understand tech stack
-  - Include installation, usage, and API documentation
-  - Add contributing guidelines and license information

-#### Project Assessment
-- **Perform a project assessment**
-  - Analyze architecture, dependencies, and code quality
+Start applying Copilot to your daily work:

+1. **Documentation** - Generate a README.md using the prompt template from the Appendix
-  - Identify technical debt and security concerns
+2. **Project Assessment** - Analyze your codebase for technical debt and improvement opportunities (see Example 2)
-  - Create *hangar-improvement* stories in ADO based on findings

-#### Establish Code Standards
-- **Create a `code standard` document**
-  - Save it as a markdown file in your project
-  - Use Copilot to enforce these standards in the IDE
+3. **Code Standards** - Create instruction files to enforce your team's standards (see Section 3)
-  - Implement pre-commit hooks to check standards
-  - Integrate standard checks during build process

-#### Generate and Review Tests
-- **Generate tests for one module**
-  - Target modules with low test coverage
+4. **Testing** - Generate tests for modules with low coverage using the test generation templates
-  - Review generated tests for business logic accuracy
-  - Run tests and fix any issues
-  - Identify patterns that work well for your codebase

-#### Build Custom Prompts
-- **Create custom prompts for your common tasks**
-  - Create a `prompts` folder in your project's `.github` directory
+5. **Custom Prompts** - Build a prompt library in `.github/prompts/` for your common tasks
-  - Save prompts that work well for your team
-  - Share successful patterns with colleagues
-  - Iterate based on real usage and feedback

-#### Refactoring with Autonomous Agents
-- **Use autonomous agents for refactoring**
-  - Address issues identified in project assessment
-  - Tackle technical debt found by CodeScene
+6. **Refactoring** - Use autonomous agents to tackle technical debt identified in assessments
-  - Use `@workspace` agent for multi-file context
-  - Validate changes with comprehensive tests

 ### Additional Resources